WaCoDiS/core-engine/README.md

 ## Installation / Building Information
 ### Build from Source
-In order to build the WaCoDiS Core Engine from source _Java Development Kit_ (JDK) must be available.
-Core Engine is tested with Oracle JDK 8 and OpenJDK 8.
-Unless stated otherwise later JDK versions can be used.
+In order to build the WaCoDiS Core Engine from source _Java Development Kit_ (JDK) must be available. **Currently, WaCoDiS Core Engine (or its dependencies) can only be built with Java JDK8.** There is no guarantee that the build process works with other versions of java.
 Since this is a Maven project, [Apache Maven](https://maven.apache.org/) must be available for building it.

 Before you build the Core Engine project, it is necessary to clone and build the [WaCoDiS fork of the 52°North WPS Client Lib](https://github.com/WaCoDiS/wps-client-lib).
 1. clone the project: `git clone https://github.com/WaCoDiS/wps-client-lib.git`
 2. run `mvn clean install` in WPS Client Lib project's root folder to build the project and install the artifacts in your local Maven repository.
+As mentioned above, the build process of the WPS Client Lib might fail with other java versions than JDK8.

 After you built the WPS Client Lib project, you can build the Core Engine project by running `mvn clean install` from (Core Engine) root directory.